tuvus/MergeSortThreads/README.md

 Making it more likely that a thread will merge with another section instead of waiting for its adjacent section.

+#### What happens if we have one twice as large array?
+MergeSortThreadsDivideOneArray
+While preforming Mergesort, the sorting needs to be put in another space at least the size of the original unsorted section.
+Usually another array is created and sorting is done between the original and the copy.
+But would it be faster if we had an array that was twice the size of the original and sorted only on that array.
+The array would be divided into a left and a right section instead of alternating between two arrays.

+This version of MergeSort tests if the processors have any inefficiencies with jumping around from array to array, and tries to solve them by storing them in one array instead of two.

+#### Time efficiency conclusion
+There wasn't any benefit to the time efficiency, although the sort could be improved more this test.
+It is also important to take into account that the two arrays in mergeSortThreads where created in a relatively simple environment and their location in memory is already very close to each other.
+If there is a negative impact from the distance of the arrays in memory these tests would not have fully captured it.

+Results with sorting 500,000 integers with 11 processors (the main thread was not doing any work):
+* The mergeSortThreadsDivideOneArray algorithm takes anywhere from 145.56% to 137.28% as long as mergeSortThreadsDivide.
 ---
 ### Benchmark Data
 In SortBenchmarks/BenchmarkResults.txt is the data used for each of the time efficiency percentages with an